-Grind all the ingredients starting from coriander leaves to tomato into a fine paste by adding very little water.
+Wash and drain the coriander leaves.
+Then grind all the ingredients starting from coriander leaves to tomato into a fine paste by adding very little water.

 Heat oil in a non-stick pan and temper with the kalonji.
 Saute for a few seconds and then add the ground paste, salt and turmeric powder.

 Keep frying on a low flame till it turns dry and turns into a lump.
 Enjoy with plain steamed rice or as a spread on chapattis, parathas or on sandwiches.